Appraising in the World of High-Net-Worth Individuals: Program

 Discover Mr. Bryan's personal story of collecting, the dynamics of managing and maintaining his important collection, and what led to his decision to create one of Texas's newest museums.
 Learn what service providers assisted Mr. Bryan in the acquisition, collection management, and ultimate installation and interpretation of his collection at The Bryan Museum.
 Joan Marshall, Museum Director will discuss the ongoing challenges of conservation and collections care in the historic building.
 Join us for what promises to be a very compelling presentation.

 For a sneak preview of The Bryan Museum, visit the Museum's website.

 J.P.
 Bryan, founder of Torch Energy, owner of the Gage Hotel in Marathon, Texas, and creator of The Bryan Museum, Galveston, Texas

 10:00 AM - 11:00 AM

-The Fine Art of Consulting Private art consultant Jason Schoen will discuss the multiple layers of the art world.
+The Fine Art of Consulting Private art dealer and consultant Patrick Albano will discuss the multiple layers of the art world.
 He will discuss how an art consultant can provide order, structure, and discipline in forming a collection, while eliminating potential mistakes.
-Mr. Schoen will discuss market trends, what's hot, what's not, where the current state of the art market is today, as well as what lies ahead for the future art world.
+Mr. Albano will discuss market trends, what's hot, what's not, where the current state of the art market is today, as well as what lies ahead for the future art world.

 11:00 AM - 12:00 PM